vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 In the current design, Velero is using two unchanged Kopia modules --- the Kopia Uploader and the Kopia Repository.
 Both will generate debug logs during their run.
 Velero will collect these logs in order to aid the debug.
 Kopia’s Uploader and Repository both get the Logger information from the current GO Context, therefore, the Kopia Uploader Provider/Kopia Library could set the Logger interface into the current context and pass the context to Kopia Uploader/Kopia Repository.
 Velero will set Logger interfaces separately for Kopia Uploader and Kopia Repository.
 In this way, the Unified Repository could serve other data movers without losing the debug log capability; and the Kopia Uploader could write to any repository without losing the debug log capability.
-Kopia’s debug logs will be written to the same log file as Velero server or PodVolumeBackup daemonset, so Velero doesn’t need to upload/download these debug logs separately.
+Kopia’s debug logs will be written to the same log file as Velero server or VeleroNodeAgent daemonset, so Velero doesn’t need to upload/download these debug logs separately.
 ![A Debug Log for Uploader](debug-log-uploader.png)
 ![A Debug Log for Repository](debug-log-repository.png)

 ## Path Switch & Coexist
-As mentioned above, we will use an option “Legacy” to choose different paths.
+As mentioned above, we will have two paths.
 We don’t pursue a dynamic switch as there is no user requirement.
-Instead, we assume the value of this option is set at the time of installation of Velero and never changed unless Velero is uninstalled.
-This means, if users want to switch the path, they need to uninstall Velero first and reinstall it.
+Instead, we assume that the path is decided at the time of installation of Velero and never changed unless Velero is reinstalled.
+This means, if users want to switch the path, the best practice is to fresh install Velero and don't refer to any old backup data.
+On the other hand, changing the path during upgrade or during referring to old backup data is not prohibited, though we need to take some mesure to handle the mismatch problems.
-Specifically, we will have the “Legacy” option/mode in two places:
+Specifically, we will have the option/mode values for path selection in two places:
-- Add the “Legacy” option as a parameter of the Velero server and PodVolumeBackup daemonset.
+- Add the “uploader-type” option as a parameter of the Velero server and VeleroNodeAgent daemonset.
 The parameters will be set by the installation.
+Currently the option has two values, either "restic" or "kopia" (in future, we may add other file system uploaders, then we will have more values).
-- Add a "legacy-mode" value in the BackupRepository CRs and PodVolumeBackup CRs.
-The value could be added as a tag in the CRs' spec.
-If the tag is missing, it by default means "legacy-mode=true", so the CRs were created to manage the Restic repository/backup using Restic.
+- Add a "uploader-type" value in the PodVolumeBackup CR and a "repository-type" value in the BackupRepository CR.
+The values could be added as tags in the CRs' spec. "uploader-type" currently has two values , either "restic" or "kopia";  "repository-type" currently has two values, either "restic" or "kopia" (in future, the Unified Repository could opt among multiple backup repository/backup storage, so there may be more values.
+This is a good reason that repository-type is a multivariate flag, however, in which way to opt among the backup repository/backup storage is not covered in this PR).
+If the tags are missing in the CRs, it by default means "uploader-type=restic" and "repository-type=restic", so the legacy CRs are handled correctly by Restic.

 The corresponding controllers handle the CRs with the matched mode only, the mismatched ones will be ignored.
-In this way, the corresponding controllers could handle the switch correctly for both fresh installation and upgrade.

-### Upgrade
+In spite of the above pricipal solutions, some complex cases related to upgrade and old data reference are still valuable to dicuss, as described in below sections.

+### CR Handling Under Mismatched Path
-Changing path during upgrade is not prohibited, however some mismatches cases will happen, below shows how the mismatches are handled:
+The path is recorded in BackupRepository CR, PodVolumeBackup CR and PodVolumeRestore CR, when the path doesn't match to the current path of the controllers, below shows how the mismatches are handled:
-- If a BackupRepository CR already exists, but users install Velero again with the “Legacy” value changed, the BackupRepository controller tries to find the existing BackupRepository CR to decide whether it needs to initialize the repository or to connect to the repository.
+- If a BackupRepository CR already exists, but users install Velero again with the path changed, the BackupRepository controller tries to find the existing BackupRepository CR to decide whether it needs to initialize the repository or to connect to the repository.
 Since the value has changed, the existing CR will be ignored and a new CR is created, during which, the new repository is initialized
-- If PodVolumeBackup CRs already exist, but users install Velero again with the “Legacy” value changed, the PodVolumeBackup controller tries to search the parent backup from the existing PodVolumeBackup CRs, since the value has changed, the CRs with the mismatched mode will be skipped, as a result, the correct parent backup could be retrieved
+- If PodVolumeBackup CRs already exist, but users install Velero again with the path changed, the PodVolumeBackup controller tries to search the parent backup from the existing PodVolumeBackup CRs, since the value has changed, the CRs with the mismatched mode will be skipped, as a result, the correct parent backup could be retrieved
 - As you can see above, there may be orphan CRs left after the mode is switched.
 Velero will add warning logs for the orphan CRs and leverage on users to delete them from kubernetes.
+### Backup List, Sync and Describe
+### Backup Deletion Under Mismatched Path
+### Restore Under Mismatched Path

-## Velero CR Changes
+## Velero CR Name Changes
 We will change below CRs' name to make them more generic:
 - "ResticRepository" CR to "BackupRepository" CR